-Requirements for the Science of Earth Systems (SES) major in the Department of Earth and Atmospheric Sciences (EAS).
-For further information about the Science of Earth Systems major and concentrations, see the SES Handbook or contact the Director of Undergraduate Studies for the Science of Earth Systems major, Professor Larry Brown (email@example.com).
+Requirements for the Earth and Atmospheric Sciences (formerly Science of Earth Systems) major.
+For further information about this major contact the Director of Undergraduate Studies for the Earth and Atmospheric Sciences major, Professor Larry Brown (email@example.com).

 In addition to the requirements listed below, students must complete general requirements specific to their college.
 Students should visit their college's advising center for more information.

 An understanding of the Earth requires a strong grounding in math and the basic physical and biological sciences.
 The requirements described below are the minimum requirements for the major.
 Students anticipating graduate study or careers in the earth sciences are strongly urged to complete additional math and basic sciences courses relevant to their concentration.

 * Students must be in good standing with their college and receive a C- or better in all prerequisite courses to be admitted to the major.
 Students must take all prerequisite courses for a letter grade.
 Students still completing the prerequisite courses can be admitted to the major provisionally.

 At least two courses in calculus: MATH 1110 + MATH 1120 OR MATH 1910 + MATH 1920.

 - Students who place out of both semesters of calculus through AP credit must take an additional math course at Cornell University.